Luis Arriaga

-Luis Arriaga (born January 26, 2001) is an American soccer player who currently plays as a midfielder for North Carolina FC in USL League One.
+Luis Arriaga (born January 26, 2001) is an American soccer player who currently plays as a midfielder.

 Professional career

 Arriaga signed with Real Salt Lake on November 28, 2018, ahead of the 2019 season.
 He was released by Salt Lake following their 2020 season.

 On March 11, 2021, Arriaga joined North Carolina FC in USL League One.

 Personal life

 Born in the United States, Arriaga is of Mexican descent.